Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 {% gist fb63a62141c8545b6136 %}

-All this interface indicates is that the implementing class has a GuardRail.
+This interface merely indicates is that the implementing class has a GuardRail.
 The actual acquiring and releasing of permits and executing of tasks must be implemented.

 There a couple of provided examples for how this can be done: